tykiww/tykiww.github.io/_posts/2018-06-20-HR-Estimate.md

 - Annual Employee Labor Cost (Salary + Bonuses)
 - Annual Employee Overhead Cost (Overhead / # of employees)
-- Annual Employee Tax Cost (FUTA, SUTA, Social Security, Medicare)
+- Annual Employee Tax (FUTA, SUTA, Social Security, Medicare)

 The sum of these will amount to the total cost of an employee.

 I am by no means an expert in accounting.
 I actually did rather terrible on an accounting class at my university.
 Yet, going through these and countless other scenarios have helped me gain a deeper understanding of the language of business.

 Here is my [R script](https://raw.githubusercontent.com/tykiww/projectpage/master/Tools/empcost.R) with 4 functions that will allow you to input the necessary information to estimate the cost of your employee.
-Sorry if I haven't made it so readable.
-It is in this particular format so if I ever feel like using `roxygen2` to create some documentation and packaging, I will be able to do so.
+Sorry if this isn't so readable.
+It is in a particular documentation format just in case I want to create a package using `roxygen2` .
 Please refer to the #' marks to guide you on the function inputs.

-If you want to see it in an excel format, you can download it [here](https://github.com/tykiww/projectpage/raw/master/datasets/hr-cost/Employee%20Cost%20Estimation.xlsx).
+If you want to see it done in excel, you can download it [here](https://github.com/tykiww/projectpage/raw/master/datasets/hr-cost/Employee%20Cost%20Estimation.xlsx).
 It looks like this.

 ![](https://tykiww.github.io/assets/HR-Estimate/4.png)

-Otherwise, please source it from my project github.
+Otherwise, please source it by running this in your command line.

 ```r
 source("https://raw.githubusercontent.com/tykiww/projectpage/master/Tools/empcost.R")